The Human Chair (Ningen Isu)

 Length: Oneshot (One Chapter)

-Human Chair is based on a short story of the same name, written by Japanese author Edogawa Rampo.
-Though I don’t know much about the original story, and interesting fact about this author is his name.
-Supposedly it’s the sound made when trying to say “Edgar Allen Poe” in an accent.
-The story focuses on a female writer, who enters a furniture shop one day in the hopes of killing some time.
-While there, she is introduced to a chair which once belonged to the famous female author Togawa Toshiro.
-The writer is told about Togawa’s strange happenstance regarding the “human chair”, and its tragic ending.
+Human Chair is based on Edogawa Rampo’s short story of the same name, originally published in October of 1925.
+Rampo, a literary critic amongst other things, was known for his obsession with horror stories.
+Even his name was constructed from this world, supposedly the sound made when trying to say “Edgar Allen Poe” with an accent.
+His story focuses on Hayama Yazuho, a writer who enters a furniture shop one day to kill some time.
+While there, a decrepit carpenter introduces her to an old armchair, once belonging to the famous author Togawa Toshiro.
+She’s told about Togawa’s strange happenstance regarding the chair, and its tragic ending.

 Whenever talking about Itou, the first thing that must be discussed is his art.
 If there was one statement I could make with certainty, it’s that a scary series relies on effective artwork.
 It doesn’t necessarily have to be the conventional “good” artwork that plagues mainstream manga.
 As long as it compliments the story, it doesn’t really matter which direction or form the art takes.
 Itou tends to focus on realism with his art, but uses darker inking to create a sense of disconnect between our world.
 Scenes that are relatively normal tend to have white, or at least lighter backgrounds.
 When supernatural events are occurring, it’s only darkness that surrounds the characters in the forefront of the panel.
 While there are no supernatural occurrences in this manga, it still relies heavily on dark sketches to convey uncertainty within readers.